 Itinerary #3 – Chichen Itza Light Show Tour

-If you have limited time and want to visit the Chichen Itza Light Show take note of the following entrance times, plan to arrive 30 minutes before the site opens in the evening.
+If you have limited time and want to visit the Chichen Itza Light Show take note of the entrance times, plan to arrive 30 minutes before the site opens in the evening.

 Chichen Itza Map